 Ability to Model Business Data for Reporting

 At the start of any reporting or analysis effort, the first step should be to build a data model that optimizes the data for the analysis process and integrates different sources.
-The Power Query data modeling feature is available in both Excel and Power BI but works slightly differently.
+Taking a deeper look in Excel vs Power BI, the Power Query data modeling feature is available in both Excel and Power BI but works slightly differently.
 Let’s take a look:

 Data Model Types

-A key differentiator to keep in mind is the structure of the data model: are you querying a single table or a full model with relationships between the tables.
+A key differentiator of Power BI vs Excel is the structure of the data model: are you querying a single table or a full model with relationships between the tables.
 Both options Excel (Excel Data Model aka PowerPivot) and Power BI (Analysis Service) support a full relational (star schema) model (IMHO one of the biggest differentiators to Google Sheets which can’t offer anything similar).

 Data Model Limits / Storage